BritishPandaChick/100-days-of-code/log.md

 **Thoughts** When I made my last icon for the Daily CSS Images challenge, I saw this safari icon someone made on CodePen that I almost made instead for day 47.
 Today I was in the mood to make something instead of debugging just code so I decided to make the safari icon I had seen before.
 This project was a challenge because of the triangles on the compass of the icon.
 I had to look at what the author did for his code to see how he managed to get the triangles close to each other.
 Had trouble getting the E to get to move from the left to the right, but was able to find the error quickly and fix it.

 **Link(s) to work**: [Daily CSS Images Day 27 Icon of Choice 2](https://codepen.io/BritishPandaChick/full/qPpMWo/)

+### Day 51: October 6, 2017

+**Today's Progress**: Debug rock, paper, scissors game for Codeacademy JavaScript section.

+**Thoughts** Created a brand new HTML file for project, but most focus was on debugging the code.
+Reading the JS code I wrote as I debug helps me get a better understanding what the code is doing.
+Played around with some of the number values for the computerChoice's if-else statement to see what happened in my code.

+**Link(s) to work**: [Rock, Paper, Scissors Game](https://codepen.io/BritishPandaChick/pen/rLVgOW?editors=0011)